eriklindernoren/PyTorch-YOLOv3/README.md

 ### Install via pip

-This installation method is less isolated and may conflict with other packages.
-It also only includes the code.
-Weights and the COCO dataset need to be installed as stated above.
-With this beeing said it is a good method if you want to use this package as dependency in another python project.
-See __API__ for further information regarding the packages api.
-It also enables the cli tools `yolo-detect`, `yolo-train`, and `yolo-test` everywhere without any additional commands.
+This installation method is recommended, if you want to use this package as dependency in another python project.
+This method only includes the code, is less isolated and may conflict with other packages.
+Weights and the COCO dataset need to be downloaded as stated above.
+See __API__ for further information regarding the packages API.
+It also enables the CLI tools `yolo-detect`, `yolo-train`, and `yolo-test` everywhere without any additional commands.

 ```bash
 pip3 install pytorchyolo --user